cardano-foundation/CIPs/CIP-0135/README.md

 and leave open the possibility for future long range attacks.
 This may be particularly relevant should chain recovery be performed as described above (using less stake than is required for an honest majority).
 To mitigate the presence of an extended period of low chain density we may need to make use of the lightweight checkpointing mechanism in Ouroborus Genesis.
-Alternatively Mithril could also be used to provide certified snapshots to stake pools as a means to verify the correct state of the ledger.
+Alternatively, Mithril could also be used to provide certified snapshots to stake pools as a means to verify the correct state of the ledger.

 The adoption of Mithril for fast bootstrapping by light clients and edge nodes should help to mitigate risks